A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 World Travel Adaptor

 Easily forgotten, but utterly vital, you will need a plug adaptor when you travel.
 But if you’re visiting multiple countries with different sockets you’ll need a fair few – or a world travel adaptor.
-I love the SKROSS World Travel Adaptor, which can be used in over 200 countries features two USB sockets as well as a mains plug.
+I love the SKROSS World Travel Adaptor, which can be used in over 200 countries.
+It features two USB sockets as well as a mains plug.

 TOP TIP – you might also want to bring a plug board for spare sockets.
 Many hostels only provide you with one plug socket per bed – some even less.
 If you’re travelling with several techy items, a few spare sockets will come in handy.
 Get one with surge protection if you’re in countries with less reliable electricity supplies.

 Towels take up a surprising amount of room in a backpack.
 Instead, you might want to consider a travel towel.
 Made from lightweight microfiber so they take up a fraction of the space of a regular towel, they are also fast absorbing and quick drying.
-I highly recommend PackTowl, which features Polygiene odor control to keep the towel fresh – even if you have to cram it back in your luggage while it’s still a bit wet!
+I highly recommend PackTowl, which features Polygiene odour control to keep the towel fresh – even if you have to cram it back in your luggage while it’s still a bit wet!
 Read my review here for more info.

 There’s nothing worse than your phone/Kindle/iPod dying halfway through a 30 hour bus ride.
 We’re pretty reliant on our electronics these days so it pays to carry at least one portable charger for the inevitable moment when the battery fails you.
-I’ve tested a lot over the years and my favourite to date is this Anker Powercore 10000.
+I’ve tested a lot over the years and my favourite to date is this Anker Powercore.
 It’s reasonably priced, sturdy, palm-sized, and charges my Samsung Galaxy S8+ fully at least twice.

 All too often overlooked, padlocks are definitely one of the top backpacking essentials.
 Use it to lock your valuables in a locker in hostels, to padlock your luggage on public transport, or even to lock your bags to something secure.
 I prefer a sturdy combination padlock so there’s no risk of losing the key – take a couple of sizes so your covered for all types of hostel locker.